rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Leviathan

 Leviathan is the great dragon, the serpent, often represented as an ouroboros, and known by many names:
-Typhon (Greek), Tiamat (Mesopotamian), Illuyanka (Hittite), and was sometimes identified with Set in ancient Egypt.
+*Typhon* (Greek), *Tiamat* (Mesopotamian), *Illuyanka* (Hittite), and was sometimes identified with *Set* in ancient Egypt.
-Leviathan is best understood as a serpent of primordial chaos, associated with Satan.
+Leviathan is best understood as a serpent of primordial chaos, associated most often with Satan.

-In Job, God speaks of Leviathan as unstoppable, yet as an obedient pet to God, which is indicative of the relationship of fallen angels to the God most high.
+In Job, God speaks of Leviathan as unstoppable, yet also as an obedient pet to God, which is indicative of the relationship of fallen angels to the God most high.

 !!! quote "Job 41:34"
     He beholdeth all high things: he is king over all the children of pride.

 This is an indirect reference to Leviathan as the serpent in the garden, the chief over all demons.